Max-Min Grouped Bandits: Introduction

 Another setup of interest is the recently-proposed categorized bandit problem \cite{jedor2020categorized}.
 This setting consists of disjoint groups with a partial ordering, and the knowledge of the group structure (but not their order) is given as prior information.
 However, different from our setting, the goal is still to find the best overall arm (or more precisely, minimize the corresponding regret notion).
 In addition, the results of \cite{jedor2020categorized} are based on the arm means satisfying certain partial ordering assumptions between the groups (e.g., all arms in a better group beat all arms in a worse group), whereas we consider general instances without such restrictions.
 See also \cite{bouneffouf2019optimal,ban2021local,singh2020multiarmed} and the references therein for other MAB settings with a clustering structure.

-Finally, we note that our setup can be viewed as a MAB counterpart to {\em robust optimization}, which has received considerable attention on continuous domains \cite{Ber10,chen2017robust,bogunovic2018adversarially}, as well as set-valued domains with submodular functions \cite{krause2008robust,orlin2018robust,Bog17}.
-Robust maximization problems generically take the form $\max\limits_{x \in D_x} \min\limits_{c \in D_c} f(x,c)$, and in \refsec{sec:stable} we will explicitly connect our setup to the kernelized robust optimization setting studied in \cite{bogunovic2018adversarially}.
+Our setup can be viewed as a MAB counterpart to {\em robust optimization}, which has received considerable attention on continuous domains \cite{Ber10,chen2017robust,bogunovic2018adversarially}, as well as set-valued domains with submodular functions \cite{krause2008robust,orlin2018robust,Bog17}.
+Robust maximization problems generically take the form $\max\limits_{x \in D_x} \min\limits_{c \in D_c} f(x,c)$, and in \refsec{sec:stable} we will explicitly connect our setup to the kernelized robust optimization setting studied in \cite{bogunovic2018adversarially} (see also \cite{yang2021robust} for a related follow-up work).
 However, based on what is currently known, this connection will only provide relatively loose instance-independent bounds when applied to our setting, and the bounds derived in our work (both instance-dependent and instance-independent) will require a separate treatment.